naragurgel/bepresent/README.md

 I would like to thank my mentor Malia for her help, patience and advice.

 ## Media
--Relax image is from Pexels website, free images.
+- Relax image is from Pexels website, free images.
 - Guided meditations videos are from Youtube.